Skip to content

 • Bring water on the dance floor, especially in hot venues

 Most Ibiza hangovers respond to oral rehydration salts, paracetamol, light food, and sleep — done within 6–24 hours.
-Severe dehydration or persistent symptoms benefit from medical attention.
-IV fluids genuinely help when you're truly dehydrated; they're marketing when you're just tired.
+Severe dehydration or persistent symptoms benefit from medical attention, and IV fluids genuinely help when you're truly dehydrated, though they're marketing when you're just tired.

 For anything chest-related, persistent vomiting, confusion, or symptoms after unknown substances: don't tough it out.
 A home-visit doctor in Ibiza reaches you in 30–60 minutes most nights.
 Better to overreact and be reassured than to miss something serious.